-The National Measurement and Regulation Office (NMRO) takes a considered view when deciding whether or not to publish results from market surveillance projects.
-When used correctly, the publication of results from market surveillance projects can be a meaningful sanction and so the decision to publish or not, must be based on a case by case basis and be proportionate to the offence, or level of non-compliance.
+The National Measurement and Regulation Office (NMRO - now the Regulatory Directorate) takes a considered view when deciding whether or not to publish results from market surveillance projects.
+When used correctly, the publication of results from market surveillance projects can be a meaningful sanction and so the decision to publish or not, must be based on a case by case basis and be proportionate to the offence, or level of noncompliance.